 Also, invest in a good salad spinner.
 The salad spinning thing has an inner basket, perfect for tearing lettuce into and rinsing to remove any dirt or whatever.
 Then you stick the basket inside the contraption and spin, spin, spin until the lettuce is dry.
 It literally takes no time and you can even enlist help from your little sous chefs, assuming you have one like I do.

 Next, add the veggies.
 Choose vegetables that are in season, fresh and that you like and then cut them into smaller pieces.
-For instance, you can use a vegetable peeler to shave long, smooth, sweet shards of carrots from full sized carrots (which really are tastier than baby carrots).
-Chop up some fresh mushrooms into bite sized pieces.
+For instance, you can use a vegetable peeler to shave long, smooth, sweet shards of carrots from full-sized carrots (which really are tastier than baby carrots).
+Chop up some fresh mushrooms into bite-sized pieces.
 Dice some peppers or roasted peppers.
 Keep pomegranate seeds in the fridge for easy sprinkling.
 Have sweet grape or cherry tomatoes and toss them on top.
 Have leftover corn or peas?
 Toss it in!
-Pickled beats and other vegetables add a tasty dimension.
+Pickled beets and other vegetables add a tasty dimension.
 And for a creamy, dreamy addition, toss on some diced avocado.

 For an extra tasty salad, you will want 1-2 other toppers such as cheese (gorgonzola is a favorite here, but cheddar, parmesan, blue, romano … pretty much most kinds … can work too), homemade croutons, sunflower seeds, candied almonds or tortilla strips.
 Be careful not to go overboard and add too much though, because these items are where a salad can go from healthy to fattening.